-Job 27 – read and compare multiple versions
+Job 27 – search, read, and compare multiple versions of the Bible

 Job 27